Trump Administration's 3 Biggest Ideas For Lowering Drug Prices

 But analysts caution it could lead to higher out-of-pocket costs and less choice for patients.

-"Moving drugs from Part B to Part D could get the prices of some drugs down by allowing insurers to bargain with drug makers, but it would likely come with more restrictions on which drugs are covered," said Larry Levitt, vice president of the Kaiser Family Foundation.
-"Some Part B drugs – many of which are infusions like chemotherapy — don't have competitors, so negotiation may not help much."
+"Moving drugs from Part B to Part D could get the prices of some drugs down by allowing insurers to bargain with drugmakers, but it would likely come with more restrictions on which drugs are covered," said Larry Levitt, vice president of the Kaiser Family Foundation.
+"Some Part B drugs — many of which are infusions like chemotherapy — don't have competitors, so negotiation may not help much."

-The Centers for Medicare and Medicaid Services on Tuesday will release new versions of its Medicare and Medicaid drug price dashboards that HHS says will have more detail on what the programs are paying for the medications they buy.
+The Centers for Medicare and Medicaid Services will release new versions of its Medicare and Medicaid drug price dashboards on Tuesday that HHS says will have more detail on how much the programs are paying for the medications they buy.

-And on top of that, Azar says he's looking at whether he can require drug companies to include the price of their products in those television ads that already include seemingly endless lists of scary side effects.
+And on top of that, Azar says he is looking at whether he can require drug companies to include the price of their products in those television ads that already include seemingly endless lists of scary side effects.

 Mitchell and Levitt both doubt that drug companies can be shamed into lowering prices and losing profit.